 The white grape comes from the border area Portugal / Spain, Synonyms are Albariña, Albariño, Albelleiro, Alvarin Blanco, Alvarinha, Azal Blanco, Cainho Branco, Galego, Galeguinho and Padernã.
 The parentage is unknown.
 Despite apparently suggestive synonyms or similarities, it is not allowed with the varieties Albarín Blanco.
 Albillo Real.
 Amaral.
 Azal Branco.
 Caíño Blanco.
-Galego Dourado, Savagnin Blanc = Traminer (grown in Spain and Australia under Albariño and Albarín Blanco) or Verdeca be confused.
-Alvarinho was a crossing partner in the new varieties Alvarinho Liláz.
-Alvarinho Silvestre and Alvarinho Topasio,
+Galego Dourado, Savagnin Blanc = Traminer (in Spain and Australia under Albariño and Albarín Blanco) or Verdeca be confused.
+Alvarinho was a crossing partner of the new varieties Alvarinho Liláz.
+Alvarinho Silvestre.
+Alvarinho Topasio and Casalze,

 It is most likely a very old grape variety.
 According to a non-verifiable hypothesis, it was said to have been developed between the 11th and 13th centuries Cistercian monks from Germany or France via the Jakobsweg Galicia brought.
 The longer held assumption of a relationship with the Riesling but is not durable.
 Carried out in 2003 DNA analysis showed a close relationship to the variety Loureiro, Further analyzes in 2011 showed that a presumably natural cross between Albariño ( Alvarinho ) x Caíño Bravo ( Amaral ) the variety Caíño Blanco arose.